Matssim/Live_Project-Appbuilder9000/README.md

 ## Displaying web scraped data
 Jump to: [Page Top](#live-project---appbuilder9000) | [Basic app, model and CRUD pages](#basic-app,-model-and-crud-pages) | [External database API](#external-database-api)

 In addition to the databases I included a regularly updated view to display upcoming beer events (festivals etc.).
-In order to automate this, I used the Beautiful Soup package to parse the TravelPortland website’s beer and breweries page, for the elements that displays upcoming beer events.
-The event name and date/dates are the scraped, instantiated as objects and rendered to a template.
+In order to automate this, I used the Beautiful Soup package to parse the <a href="https://www.travelportland.com/culture/beer/">TravelPortland website’s beer and breweries page</a>, for the elements that displays upcoming beer events.
+The event name and date/dates are the scraped, instantiated as objects and rendered to a <a href="https://github.com/Matssim/Live_Project-Appbuilder9000/blob/main/AppBuilder9000/AppBuilder9000/PortlandBreweries/templates/PortlandBreweries/BeerEvents.html">template</a>.

     def BeerEvents(request):
         page = requests.get("https://www.travelportland.com/culture/beer/")